ShawnMSkyline/dataminer-docs/release-notes/General_DataMiner_RNs/10_2_9_General_RNs.md

 Because of a number of enhancements, overall performance of the SLSNMPManager process has improved.

+#### Service & Resource Management: Enhancements made to ResourceManagerHelper [ID_33993]

+A number of enhancements have been made to the ResourceManagerHelper class.

+For example, from now on, an ArgumentNullException will be thrown when a NULL argument is provided.
+Also, when a collection with one or more NULL objects is provided, those objects will be ignored.

 #### Enhanced error handling in case QActions fail due to a problem with SLScripting [ID_34010]

 <!-- Main Release Version 10.1.0 [CU18]/10.2.0 [CU6] - Feature Release Version 10.2.9 -->